 1. It is too expensive to adopt.
 In reality, adoption from foster care is not expensive, typically averaging $0 to $1,500, and financial support is available to families who adopt from foster care.
 Subsidies follow most of the children in foster care until they are 18 years old, and many employers provide adoption benefits.
 Federal and state tax credits are available, and assistance for college expenses of older youth is increasingly available.

 2. Children in foster care are juvenile delinquents.
-Nothing could be further from the truth.
 Children enter the foster care system through no fault of their own, usually as a result of abuse, neglect and/or abandonment.
 More than half of the children waiting in foster care for permanent homes are 8 or older, 30 percent are 12 or older.
 Unfortunately, each year, nearly 30,000 of the children waiting to be adopted turn 18 and leave the system without families.
 These are the children who may fall back in to another state system without the support needed to grow and thrive.
 These children deserve our best efforts to find them the families we promised when they were permanently separated from their families of birth.

 3. The family of origin can try to have the children returned.
 Once a child has been made legally free for adoption, birth parents cannot claim a child or petition for their return.
 Foster care adoption is permanent.
 The adoptive parents may decide to maintain contact with the child’s extended family of origin based on what is best for the child, but that is a choice of the permanent family.

 4. Single individuals cannot adopt.
 Unmarried individuals are legally able to adopt in all 50 states.
 Nearly 30 percent of the children adopted from foster care last year were adopted by single parents.